Omkar-Gavali/SportSphere/README.md

 #  SportSphere 🥝 - AI Powered Sports Suggestion Chatbot
-Welcome to **NutriBot**, your go to assistant **trained on the nutritional properties of fruits and vegetables**.
-NutriBot excels at answering detailed questions such as _“Why does eating potato skin provide more iron than eating potato flesh?”_ by grounding every response in the source PDF data along with page numbre from that pdf.
+Welcome to **SportSphere**, your go to assistant **trained on the multiple sports knowledge **.
+NutriBot excels at answering detailed questions such as _“how is Hockey played? ”_ by grounding every response in the source PDF data along with page numbre from that pdf.

 ---